What is the number one cause of spoiled meat? – it is a common question all over the world for meat lovers.

 What is the number one cause of spoiled meat?

-The number one cause of spoiled meat is actually improper storage.
+The number one cause of spoiled meat is the growth of harmful bacteria.

 What is the best way to store meat?